 1320-c.
 1370), an Italian painter of the Trecento; Cola di Rienzo (or di Rienzi) (c.

-1313-1354), an Italian medieval politician and popular leader; Malteo Colaci, an intellectual during the 15th century; Agostino and Benedetto Colazza were priests...
-Another 73 words (5 lines of text) are included under the topic Early Colella Notables in all our PDF Extended History products and printed products wherever possible.
+1313-1354), an Italian medieval politician and popular leader; Malteo Colaci, an intellectual during the 15th century; Agostino and Benedetto Colazza were priests in Velletri in 1506; Sante Colazza was priest of the Commune...
+Another 62 words (4 lines of text) are included under the topic Early Colella Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Colella family to the New World and Oceana

 A look at the immigration and passenger lists has shown a number of people bearing the name Colella:

 Colella Settlers in United States in the 20th Century

 - Albina Colella, aged 25, who immigrated to the United States from Montevilotta, in 1900